Chevrolet 9C1: Holden Commodore 9C1

-The 9C1 name was also offered with the Holden Commodore starting with the 1997 Holden Commodore (VS) & ending with the 2004-2006 Holden Commodore (VZ) by GM's Australian affiliate Holden.
-The VZ Commodore 9C1 (or VZ Commodore Police Pack) was available to all police organisations in Australia, New Zealand and several in the Middle East as the Lumina 9C1.
+The 9C1 name was also offered with the Holden Commodore starting with the 1997 Holden Commodore (VS) and ending with the 2004-2006 Holden Commodore (VZ) by GM's Australian affiliate Holden.
+The VZ Commodore 9C1 (or VZ Commodore Police Pack) was available to all police organisations in Australia, New Zealand, and the Middle East as the Lumina 9C1.
 It was based on the Commodore Executive and added various specification upgrades to cater to the needs of police.
-Most 9C1s were delivered in white, but were also offered in other colours, normally used as unmarked vehicles.
+Most 9C1s were delivered in white, but other colours were available if needed, and were predominantly used for unmarked cars.

 9C3

-The 9C3 feature package is a variant based on the 9C1 package, and has been historically offered alongside 9C1.
-The largest difference is the interior design differences 9C3 is intended for undercover or supervisor use, and typically features a more consumer-oriented interior starting with the 8th generation Impala in 2001 all the way to the 9th generation Impala Limited.
-This police package code was originally offered with the Chevrolet Lumina's 1st generation model starting in 1992 & again with the 2nd generation in 1995 as the mid size front wheel drive alternative to the rear wheel drive Caprice sold between 1991 & 1996.

-The Caprice PPV was offered with a 9C3 package from 2011 to 2013.
-Denoting unmarked/"detective" examples, the 9C3 PPV sourced its trim from the Chevrolet Caprice LS (Middle East export, base trim), except for 18-inch steel wheels, AM/FM radio, and fixed-back rear seat.
-The 9C3 retained the stock gear shifter and hand brake sourced from the Holden Caprice.
-For 2014 all Caprice PPVs adopted the 9C1 package, regardless of exterior design.